macababbadcherry/Learning-SQL/README.md

 - `LEFT JOIN`.
 It will return all records in the left table, and those records in the right table that match on the joining field provided.
 Note that `LEFT JOIN` can also be written as `LEFT OUTER JOIN` in SQL.
 - `RIGHT JOIN`.
 All records are retained from right table, even when id doesn't find a corresponding match in left table.
 Null values are returned for the left value field in records that do not find a match. `RIGHT JOIN` can also be written as `RIGHT OUTER JOIN` in SQL.
 - `FULL JOIN`.
 It combines a `LEFT JOIN` and a `RIGHT JOIN`.
 Note that the keyword `FULL OUTER JOIN` can also be used to return the same result.

 A RIGHT JOIN can always be re-written as a LEFT JOIN.
 Because we typically type from left to right, LEFT JOIN feels more intuitive to most users when constructing queries.

+**`CROSS JOIN`.** It creates all possible combinations of two tables.
+Note that the syntax is very minimal, and we do not specify ON or USING with CROSS JOIN.

+## C. Set Theory for SQL Joins
+**Set operations.** It is a new way of joining data: set operations.
+SQL has three main set operations, UNION, INTERSECT and EXCEPT.
+For all set operations, the number of selected columns and their respective data types must be identical.
+The result will only use field names (or aliases, if used) of the first SELECT statement in the query.

+- `UNION`.
+The operator takes two tables as input, and returns all records from both tables.
+If two records are identical, `UNION` only returns them once.
+- `UNION ALL`.
+The operator takes two tables and returns all records from both tables, including duplicates.

+Syntax
+SELECT *
+FROM left_table
+UNION / UNION ALL
+SELECT *
+FROM right_table
+UNION / UNION ALL

+- `INTERSECT`.
+It takes two tables as input, and returns only the records that exist in both tables.